I honestly had no idea that when I began this program today that climate change and global warming was going to be as front and center as it is.

 They have something called the big story, which is supposed to be a more important story than anything else they do during the day.

-This is this is the AP big story.
+This is the AP big story.

-Now, everything AP does, you're supposed to pay attention, but this you are really supposed to pay attention to this.
+Now, everything AP does, you're supposed to pay attention, but this, you are really supposed to pay attention to this.

 You remember in 2009, this would be Obama's first term.